Georgia Bulldogs and the Clemson Tigers play in Charleston, South Carolina - WTOP News

 Charleston, South Carolina; Sunday, 1 p.m.
 EST

 The Bulldogs are 6-0 in non-conference play.
-Georgia is third in the SEC in rebounding averaging 43.0 rebounds.
-Dylan James leads the Bulldogs with 6.5 boards.
+Georgia is 4-0 in games decided by 10 or more points.

-The Tigers are 5-1 in non-conference play.
-Clemson is fourth in the ACC with 12.2 offensive rebounds per game led by RJ Godfrey averaging 2.3.
+The Tigers have a 5-1 record in non-conference games.
+Clemson ranks ninth in the ACC with 26.7 defensive rebounds per game led by Carter Welling averaging 4.3.

-Georgia makes 46.8% of its shots from the field this season, which is 10.5 percentage points higher than Clemson has allowed to its opponents (36.3%).
-Clemson scores 17.2 more points per game (82.2) than Georgia allows to opponents (65.0).
+Georgia averages 8.2 made 3-pointers per game, 1.9 more made shots than the 6.3 per game Clemson allows.
+Clemson averages 9.2 made 3-pointers per game this season, 1.7 more made shots on average than the 7.5 per game Georgia gives up.

-TOP PERFORMERS: Blue Cain is scoring 15.2 points per game and averaging 5.7 rebounds for the Bulldogs.
+TOP PERFORMERS: Blue Cain is scoring 15.2 points per game with 5.7 rebounds and 1.8 assists for the Bulldogs.
 Jeremiah Wilkinson is averaging 14.3 points and 2.7 rebounds while shooting 42.4%.

-Jestin Porter is shooting 33.3% from beyond the arc with 1.8 made 3-pointers per game for the Tigers, while averaging 9.3 points.
-Carter Welling is averaging 11.7 points and 6.7 rebounds.
+Welling is averaging 11.7 points and 6.7 rebounds for the Tigers.
+RJ Godfrey is averaging 11.3 points and 6.5 rebounds.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.